corda/samples-kotlin/Accounts/supplychain/README.md

 flow start ShareAccountTo acctNameShared: SellerFinance, shareTo: Buyer flow start ShareAccountTo acctNameShared: SellerInventory, shareTo: ShippingCo
 ```
-This is creating 3 accounts under Seller's node and sharing with their specific conterpartie's node or account.
+This is creating 3 accounts under Seller's node and sharing with their specific counterparty's node or account.

 [Optional]: You can run a vaultQuery to see the [AccountInfo](https://training.corda.net/libraries/accounts-lib/#design) that been stored at each node by using:
 ```
 run vaultQuery contractStateType: com.r3.corda.lib.accounts.contracts.states.AccountInfo
 ```
 # Shell Instructions (Part 2) - Executing Business Flows
-## Step 1: Seller's sales team send inovice of $500 to Buyer's procurement team
+## Step 1: Seller's sales team sends an invoice for $500 to Buyer's procurement team
 navigate to Seller's node terminal and run
 ```
 flow start SendInvoice whoAmI: SellerSales, whereTo: BuyerProcurement, amount: 500